NeuraiProject/Neurai/doc/README.md

 {"jsonrpc":"2.0","result":{"result":"success","hash":"..."},"error":null,"id":1}
 ```

-Any other RPC method is rejected, so exposing port 19002 does not give attackers access to the general wallet RPC surface.
+Methods outside the DePIN allowlist are rejected, so exposing port 19002 does
+not give attackers access to the general wallet RPC surface. `depinlistsections`
+is available there only in its names-only form: address-specific access and
+message counters require node RPC.

 ### Challenge / Response flow (plaintext protocol)